Author: Sye Yehya

 This is not a battle of style versus function as it fulfils both perfectly.
 You too have the opportunity to discover the true fascination of colour, nature and light through the beauty of Tiffany lamps.

-This buying guide has been written to assist you when selecting your Tiffany lamp from our comprehensive Tiffany lamps range that can be viewed by following the highlighted link.
+This buying guide has been written to assist you when selecting your Tiffany lamp from our comprehensive Tiffany lighting range that can be viewed by following the highlighted link.
 They include pendants, table lamps, floor lamps and wall lights in matching ranges.
 They are all hand crafted using the traditional copper foil and solder techniques that have been in use for over a hundred years.
 Most of the lamps we supply feature hand-cut and hand-polished pieces of highest quality art glass, whilst some feature machine cut and polished stained glass.

 The light created through a Tiffany shade is captivating; it seems to create a magical atmosphere of warmth peace and illusion.
 A Tiffany lamp creates a feature that no other type of lighting can create.
 No matter how long you own a Tiffany lamp, it will remain as captivating and inviting as the day you first set eyes on it.